Sopejohn/guessing-app/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+No challenges encountered while building the app.

 ## License